Calculating Life-Cycle Emissions from Electricity Consumption

 1. Introduction

 The Department of Energy has proposed a Clean Hydrogen Production Standard of 4 kg CO2e/kg H2.
+This standard is the same as the highest amount of life-cycle emissions allowed to receive the 45V tax credit for hydrogen production.
 In contrast to the definition of clean hydrogen in the IIJA, which looks at emissions produced at the site of hydrogen production, this standard involves a life-cycle calculation of the emissions associated with hydrogen production.
 In these comments, we will explore the choices that one must make in calculating life-cycle emissions from electricity consumption.
 This standard can only be met if the emissions associated with the consumed electricity are extremely low.
 For a polymer electrolyte membrane with an electricity consumption of 55 kWh/kg H2, we calculate an implied grid intensity of 0.07 kg CO2e/kWh.
 For reference, the carbon intensity of the grid (not including upstream emissions from natural gas and coal production) is roughly 0.4 kilograms of carbon dioxide equivalent per kilowatt-hour.
 In other words, the electricity consumed must have emissions that fall short of the current grid average by more than 80 percent to achieve this standard.

 In these comments, we will focus on the question of electricity emissions.
 However, there are other important decisions when determining life-cycle emissions.
 For example, one must choose: